skjkanchan/OSProject3/devlog.md

 # May 11 1:31pm
 Updating the devlog because the insert function is complete, so now a key and value can be inserted into an index file.

+# May 11 1:49pm
+Updating the devlog because the search function is complete, so now the file can be searched for a specific key and the corresponding value is printed correctly.